 Consent is an important aspect of open banking, keeping customers safe and in control of their data.

 If this has raised a few questions or you would like to explore open banking, then please do get in touch.
-OPEN by Eliga has the knowledge, product, team and experience to get data working for you.
+We have the knowledge, product, team and experience to get open banking data and payments working for you.